kush90/NodeShoppingCart/readme.txt

-This is project is sample of online shopping.
+This project is sample of online shopping.
 -you can add,update and delete item to the cart
 -There is a admin role who can delete items
 -The purpose of this project is to know how much i understand the node.js